peterhendrick/address-watcher/README.md

-An address watching application using React, Node, Mongo and GraphQl
+An address watching application using React, Node, Mongo and GraphQL
 =======

 address-watcher is a website where you can enter a bitcoin (testnet) address and monitor transactions paid to that address.